microsoft/azure-health-data-services-workshop/Challenge-06 - Research Azure Data Analytics/Readme.md

 + Successfully perform statistical analyses on the data

 ## 2. Data Visualization and BI
-Given the dataset exported in Challenge 9, what geographic areas have the lowest Flu vaccination rates?
+Given the dataset exported in Challenge-05, what geographic areas have the lowest Flu vaccination rates?
 ### Learning Objectives
 By the end of the section you will be able to
 * Write Anonymized FHIR data to Azure Synapse Analytics